jharttech/RpiKiosk_cli/README.md

 This was specifically written for use on an armhf architeture Raspberry Pi 2 or 3 running Raspbian-stretch OS.

 You will need dialog package installed.
-You can install it using your package manager.
+You can install it using sudo apt-get install dialog.